SSpeights/PowerShellGuide/pipelining.md

 * Filter collections of objects with the pipeline with Where-Object
 * Create skinnier objects with Select-Object
 * Individually process objects with Foreach-Object
-* Learning some useful examples for important use cases
+* Learning some useful use cases